jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 `npm run doc`   | Compiles the style guide documentation.
 `npm run watch` | Watches for changes in SCSS files.
 `npm run watch -- --livereload` | Enables livereload on port 35729.

+We recommend that you run the `watch` task as it will lint and compile the SCSS and docs for you.
+Otherwise you will manually need to run something like `npm run lint && npm run build && npm run doc`

 Conventions